- 53% of people believed false information presented to them on an anti-vaccination website.

 And this isn't just among groups who traditionally haven't trusted power.
 The Atlantic recently published numbers on the informed public, “those aged 25 to 64 who have a college degree, regularly consume news, and are in the top 25 percent of household income for their age group.”
 It turns out trust in authority has rapidly declined in this group as well, explaining why the anti-vaccination movement has caught on outside of small fringe groups.

 Psychologists suggest that the best way to combat this type of thinking is to take a step back from your initial thought and check where you're placing your trust.
+As with anything on the internet, be sure to assess the sources you are receiving information from.
 Before allowing your mind to write these newly received facts into your beliefs, take a deeper look at how your thinking has changed.